-- 4. Members who have requested that it be ascertained whether the quorum is present shall be counted as being present within the meaning of paragraph 2, even if they are no longer in the Chamber. - If fewer than twenty-three Members are present, the President may rule that there is no quorum.
+- 4. Members who have requested that it be established the quorum is present shall be counted as being present within the meaning of paragraph 2, even if they are no longer in the Chamber. - 5.
+If fewer than twenty-six Members are present, the President may rule that there is no quorum.